 Ford miscalculated “Road Load,” which is a measure of those forces, defined as the force that is imparted on a vehicle while driving at a constant speed over a smooth, level surface from sources such as tire rolling resistance, driveline losses, and aerodynamic drag.

 This measure of forces acting against the vehicle during real-world driving is critical to the simulation of actual driving when a vehicle is tested in the laboratory.
 Ford’s internal lab tests did not account for these forces, which lead to better—and entirely inaccurate—fuel economy projections, and claims that the vehicles emitted less pollution than they emitted in reality.

 Hagens Berman believes Ford owners have the right to reimbursement for the premium price they paid for what they thought was a powerful, efficient and emissions-compliant option.
 Ford’s cheating renders these trucks out of compliance with federal regulations.
 Simply put, thousands of consumers did not receive what they paid for, and purchased their Ford Ranger or Ford F-150 under what we believe is false information that led them to paying more for fuel.

 TOP AUTO LITIGATION FIRM

-Hagens Berman is one of the most successful auto litigation law firms in the U.S. and is presently leading nationwide cases against Volkswagen, GM, Mercedes and Fiat Chrysler for use of emissions-cheating software.
+Hagens Berman is one of the most successful auto litigation law firms in the U.S. and is presently leading nationwide cases against Ford, Volkswagen, GM, Mercedes and Fiat Chrysler for use of emissions-cheating software.
 Our firm’s independent research outpaces even government agencies, and we are the only firm dedicating its own resources to uncovering new instances of fraud.
 Hagens Berman has also taken on other automakers on behalf of consumers throughout the United States for safety defects and negligence, and your claim will be handled by attorneys experienced in automotive consumer law.